CHAVI-India/SATHI/README.md

 12. Specify parameters like the time interval between successive responses to the questionnaire and redirection options.
 13. Assigned questionnaires are immediately displayed to the patient.

+# Score calculation

+Each item in the system belongs to a construct which measures a latent trait.
+A construct can have a single or multiple items.
+Answers provided to these items (aside from text based answers), can be used to calculate scores for the contructs.
+These scores can then be tracked in the user interface.

+# Translations

+A complete dashboard is provided for translating the questionnaires, items in the questionnaires as well as the responses to the items.
+This allows uses to add translations to these items in an intuitive manner.

 # Add Patient

 Users can add patients to the system using a single page form and assign the questionnaires forms avaialble for them using a simple interface.
 Appropriate privilges and permissions are provided for this.